mouldimus/notes/HTML_Concepts.md

 };
 ```

-Here, we aren’t setting the property “gradeAverage” to a fixed number of 3.5.
+Here, we aren't setting the property "gradeAverage" to a fixed number of 3.5.
 Instead, we are setting that property to the value returned by a set of code.
-Specifically, that code will take in a number (the variable “avg”) and set the value of the “gradeAverage” property to the value of that variable.
+Specifically, that code will take in a number (the variable "avg") and set the value of the "gradeAverage" property to the value of that variable.

 Executing that code could look like this: